 There are some unusual concoctions you won’t find anywhere else, such as avocado honey, sage honey, and a bee’s wax based lip balm.
 There is also a bee wall located in the gift shop where you can view the little critters hard at work without the risk of being stung.

-Fillmore Fish Hatchery
+Feed The Fish Fillmore Fish Hatchery

 Just a few miles west of Bennett’s, adjacent to the Santa Clarita River Bed is the Fillmore Fish Hatchery.
 The hatchery is open all year to the public.
-Vending machines dispense fish food than visitors can toss into the trout runs.
+Vending machines dispense fish food that visitors can toss into the trout runs.
 It only costs ten cents for a handful of food and admission is free.
 Fillmore Fish Hatchery is well worth a stop especially if you have kids along on your road trip.
 612 E. Telegraph Road, Fillmore, CA 93016 Open 7 am to 3 pm.

 Next up, nestled at the base of the Las Padres National Forest, you will find yourself in the small, picturesque town of Fillmore.